Have questions? Leave your message here or Schedule a quick call with our manager now

 product attribute

-It seems like product data has deeply entwined with every possible aspect of the retail business.
-It is what buyers consider when deciding whether to buy this or that item or not, what sellers treasure as a primary customer attraction, and what B2B vendors cannot do without delivering services to retailers.
-The great news is, there is still space where product data has not yet been actively used.
-This potential is what we are going to cover in this article.
+Product data is deeply woven into every aspect of the retail business.
+It is what buyers consider when deciding whether to purchase an item, what sellers treasure as a primary customer draw, and what B2B vendors cannot do without when delivering services to retailers.
+The good news is that there is still room where product attribute data has not yet been actively used to its full potential.
+This is what we cover in this article.

 As a provider of any kind of service aimed at facilitating online retail routine, you know it won’t work without data from customers’ stores.
-For instance, your price optimization system can’t suggest better prices without knowing those of the client, and so can’t it automatically modify them without accessing the user’s store.
-Similarly, data feed management software can’t build product feeds without information about the item.
+For instance, a price optimization system can’t suggest better prices without knowing the client's current ones, and it can’t automatically adjust them without accessing the user’s store.
+Likewise, data feed management software can’t build product feeds without information about the item.

-Out of types of product data vendors usually work with (e.g. features, variants, categories, and characteristics), attributes are what they don’t use to the max.
-Because they miss out on building exclusive features that merchants would appreciate, this kind of data is what we are going to focus on below.
+Out of the types of product data vendors usually work with (e.g. features, variants, categories, and characteristics), attributes are what they don't use to the max.
+Because many vendors miss out on building exclusive features that merchants would appreciate, this kind of data is what we focus on below — including how to use product attributes to build smarter, more competitive tools.

 Defining Product Attributes and Their Importance

-Attributes can only be of help to online merchants that want to keep on top of important trends and identify growth opportunities.
-For instance, to see if the item has ranked up or down within the category, a seller can filter the segment by different product aspects and thus find things to take into account when making changes to product assortment.
+Attributes help online merchants stay on top of important trends and identify growth opportunities.
+For example, to see whether an item has ranked up or down within its category, a seller can filter the segment by different product aspects and find things to take into account when adjusting their product assortment.
+This is also how many teams learn to track product attributes and benefits over time — by comparing how individual values perform against the wider catalog.

 Applying Theory to Practice

-From a seller’s perspective, their items for sale should be browsable, findable, and comparable.
-Attributes make them such and serve as criteria buyers search and compare products based on.
-When selling multichannel and internationally, merchants also want their goods to be described in details, the details laid out in the same order on each marketplace, and maybe with the prices smartly adjusted so that their sales grow faster.
+From a seller's perspective, items for sale should be browsable, findable, and comparable.
+Attributes make this possible and serve as the criteria buyers use to search for and compare products.
+When selling across multiple channels and internationally, merchants also want their goods described in detail, with that detail laid out consistently on each marketplace, and — where possible — prices smartly adjusted so that sales grow faster.

-If your software is intended to help online retailers do so, no way it will work without product data retrieved from the primary online point of sale, and the latter is in most cases a web store.
-When integrating with shopping platforms and marketplaces, you will develop the integrations around basic product information like name, price, and description, images, categories, and discount details.
-In fact, that is not all you can use.
+If your software is intended to help online retailers do this, it won't work without product data retrieved from the primary point of sale, which in most cases is a web store.
+When integrating with shopping platforms and marketplaces — for example, following a PrestaShop API integration guide or connecting to channels covered in our overview of popular eCommerce marketplace services — you will typically build around basic product information like name, price, description, images, categories, and discount details.
+That, however, is not all you can use.

-In addition to retrieving such attribute data as size or colour, you could utilize specific information like the following:
+In addition to retrieving attribute data such as size or color, you could utilize specific information like the following, which together forms a more complete product attributes database for your platform:

 • storefront visibility (e.g. sort order in a particular attribute group)